-Field experiences are comprised of 1000 hours over course curriculum activities and three primary field experiences: the Public Health Nutrition Management Experience, Clinical Nutrition Experience, and Advanced Nutrition Experiences.
+Supervised Experiential Learning (SEL) experiences are comprised of 1000 hours over course curriculum activities and three primary field experiences: the Public Health Nutrition Management Experience, Clinical Nutrition Experience, and Advanced Nutrition Experiences.
+The program finds and secures these experiences.
+Students are not required to secure their own supervised practice experiences.
 These experiences provide students an opportunity to apply the knowledge and skills acquired through their coursework and further develop and demonstrate attainment of program learning outcomes.
-Field experiences prepare students for careers in clinical nutrition or public health and community leadership.
+SEL prepare students for careers in clinical nutrition or public health and community leadership.
 Placements are decided based on input from both student and faculty.
-Detailed information about each of these experiences can be found in the UNC Nutrition Experience Handbooks.
+Detailed information about each of these experiences can be found in the UNC Nutrition Experience Handbooks (see below for links).

 Students assume full responsibility for their own safety in the course of travel to and from field sites, as well as for the cost of this travel.
 Students are also responsible for any injury that occurs during field placements.
 Students must complete onboarding documentation required by their site, including drug testing and criminal background checks.
 Students doing supervised field practice must not be used to replace employees.
 Any student being paid compensation as part of the program must adhere to policies set forth by the program.

 Information about the hours of SELs can be found in the Public Health, Clinical, Food Service and Advanced Nutrition Experience sections of the program handbook (PDF).

 The Public Health Nutrition Experience (240 hours), completed during the second summer of enrollment, provides students with an understanding of how a public health department or organization supports its community.
 Students are assigned to a state or local health agency for their community field experience under the direction of a public health nutritionist/dietitian preceptor.
 For additional information, please see the PHNE Handbook (PDF).